barisyagan/Marketplace-DApp/README.md

 #### Website Interactions
 Metamask by default only show the first account of the ganache, for interacting with the website with different user roles, just click "add account" option at the metamask settings.
 Add 2-3 new accounts so there will be enough accounts to see what every user role can do.
 At the admin account's page(I mean the page when account 1 is selected at the metamask) where you give store owner authority, these addresses can be used to give store owner authorization.
 And by changing the account at the metamask, store owner role and shopper role can be examined.

+At metamask related problems, reset account option at metamask settings or closing and re-openig of te browser may help.